jdjakub/papers/convivial-2020/manuscript.md

 The latter style is unfortunately still required in JavaScript for extensional functions with *non-string* inputs.

 My original flat, tabular representation in \OROM{}/HTML did support a single level of such "extensional functions", but no more.
 In other words, the output of such a mapping could not be a further mapping itself.
 This was problematic because vtables, conceptually, have two levels of such nesting: the top-level fields, and the "methods dictionary" which contains its own input-output pairs.
-To distinguish between these, I actually stored method mappings with an ad-hoc "-" character ({Figure~\ref{fig:method-hyphens}}).
+To distinguish between these, I actually stored method mappings with an ad-hoc "-" character (Figure~\ref{fig:method-hyphens}).

-By contrast, after switching to the fully nestable box substrate in \OROM{}/SVG, I could directly express the model I was thinking of (Figure \ref{fig:method-boxes}).
-If I had stayed in HTML, there is a good chance I would have had to polyfill in extensional functions---whether through nested \svgel{table} elements, additional "-" characters or something else.
+By contrast, after switching to the fully nestable box substrate in \OROM{}/SVG, I could directly express the model I was thinking in.
+Quite simply, the \texttt{vtable} box has a \texttt{methods} box, and that's where the method boxes go (Figure~\ref{fig:orom-svg}).
+If I had stayed in HTML, there is a good risk I would have had to polyfill in extensional functions---whether through nested \svgel{table} elements, additional "-" characters, or something else.

 \begin{figure}[h]
   \centering